2 Albany men die in small plane crash near Millersburg

 PORTLAND, Ore.
 (AP) — Two men from Albany, Oregon, were killed when a small plane they were in crashed near Millersburg on Friday night.

 The Linn County Sheriff’s Office said the crash happened before 9 p.m. in a field behind Deciduous Avenue.
-When they arrived on scene they found the pilot, 57-year-old Charles Kizer and his passenger 49-year-old Matthew Irish deceased at the scene, KOIN reported.
+When they arrived on scene they found the pilot, 57-year-old Charles Kizer and his passenger 49-year-old Matthew Irish dead at the scene, KOIN reported.

 They were flying in a North Wing Trike, a two-seater, motorized glider-type aircraft.
-The Sheriff’s office said there were witnesses of the crash.
-The FAA has been called to help investigate.
+The sheriff’s office said there were witnesses of the crash.
+The Federal Aviation Administration has been called to help investigate.